aiven/aiven-docs/docs/products/clickhouse/howto/transfer-data-tiered-storage.md

 title: Transfer data between storage devices in Aiven for ClickHouse®'s tiered storage
 ---

+After [enabling](/docs/products/clickhouse/howto/enable-tiered-storage) the tiered storage feature, you can move your data from SSD to object storage.

+Next, you may want to size down your SSD by selecting a service plan with less SSD capacity.
+Later, you can move your data from object storage back to your SSD if needed.
+Both operations can be performed using SQL statements against your tables directly.

 :::important
 Aiven for ClickHouse® tiered storage is a
 [limited availability feature](/docs/platform/concepts/beta_services).
 If you're interested in trying out this feature, contact the sales team at [sales@aiven.io](mailto:sales@aiven.io).
 :::

-Check out this article for instructions on transferring data from and to SSD for an Aiven for ClickHouse® service.

-## About moving data between storage devices

-After
-[enabling](/docs/products/clickhouse/howto/enable-tiered-storage) the tiered storage feature, you can move your data from SSD to object storage.
-Next, you may want to size down your SSD by selecting a service plan with less SSD capacity.
-Later, you can move your data from object storage back to your SSD if needed.
-Both operations can be performed using SQL statements against your tables directly.

 ## Prerequisites